 Your small business needs customers.
-A successful Google Business Profile will help you reach customers.
+A successful Google My Business profile will help you reach customers.

 It’s free too!

-This ultimate guide will help you set up a successful Google Business Profile.
+This ultimate guide will help you set up a successful Google My Business profile.

-There are also lots of tips and templates that will help you get ahead with your Google Business Profile.
+There are also lots of tips and templates that will help you get ahead with your Google My Business profile.

 Whether you know it or not you’ve probably found businesses through Google.